InsightSoftwareConsortium/GetYourBrainTogether/HCK03_2024_UNC_Hybrid/README.md

 ### Friday 7/26

-BigWarp and Ome-Zarr: a match made in Fiji - 11:00 AM ET : BigWarp is a Fiji / Java tool for manual, deformable 2D and 3D image registration.
+BigWarp and Ome-Zarr: a match made in Fiji - 11:00 AM ET - John Bogovic, Janelia Research : BigWarp is a Fiji / Java tool for manual, deformable 2D and 3D image registration.
 This tutorial will highlight the ways BigWarp uses the draft transformation specification for import and export.
 In particular, I will show use case where, given a moving image, a target image, and a set of transformations, bigwarp automatically determines which transformations to apply, in what direction (forward or inverse), and in what order.
 We will discuss how the Ome-Zarr transformation specification enables this functionality.
 If there is time and interest, I will show how BigWarp interpolates two transformations using a mask image, and how decomposing transformations into parts results in nicer behavior.

 ## Code of Conduct